fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 	// HealthCheckFailedReason represents the fact that
 	// one of the health checks of the Kustomization failed.
-	HealthCheckFailedReason string = "HealthCheckFailed"
+	HealthCheckFailedReason string = "HealthCheckFailed" )

-	// ValidationFailedReason represents the fact that the
-	// validation of the Kustomization manifests has failed.
-	ValidationFailedReason string = "ValidationFailed"
-)
 ```